moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Request Parameters: The parameters are defined in
 {{track-req-params}}.

+The publisher MAY respond with `SUBSCRIBE ERROR` message ({{message-subscribe-error}}) with an appropriate error for any SUBSCRIBE REQUESTs received for track(s) matching the track namespace after sending the unannounce message.

 ## UNANNOUNCE OK {#message-unannounce-ok}

 The receiver sends an `UNANNOUNCE OK` control message to acknowledge the successful authorization and acceptance of the `UNANNOUNCE` message.
+For tracks within the track namespace provided in the unannounce message, the receiver MUST unsubscribe from all the tracks and stop routing new SUBSCRIBE REQUESTs to the publisher.

 ~~~
 UNANNOUNCE OK